A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 1. HAVE COURAGE

 Creating change is not easy and builds commotional pressure.
 The discomfort of change requires courage to face it.
-It also takes courage to love and build relationship.
+It also takes courage to love and build relationships.
 Nothing makes you feel more vulnerable and exposed and often feeling out of control than love.
 Deep love gives you exciting, exhilarating, uplifting, and joyous to your heart, but you won’t get to experience the gifts of love without courage.
 Uncomfortable feelings let you know you are not prepared.
 If you view these feeling in that way, it becomes a signal to you that you need to continually work on yourself be better.
-So, have the courage to face the difficult feelings and act and toward love and better relationship.
+So, have the courage to face the difficult feelings and act toward love and a better relationship.

 1. THINK INFLUENCE RATHER THAN CONTROLING

 Everyone has something they would like to change in their partner.
-Clearly, the greatest improvement in a couples’ relationship come when both people change and grow.
+Clearly, the greatest improvement in a couple’s relationship come when both people change and grow.
 To establish such positive environment, partners need to create an environment that is conducive to change.
 This is why thinking in terms of influencing your partner rather than controlling your partner is so critical.
 No one wants to be controlled as it only brings resistance.
 Be soft with your partner when asking them to change.
 Explain to them what you will do to help them make the change you want.
 When both partners focus on themselves and make positive changes that have meaning to the other, it serves as reinforcement and is a catalyst for additional positive changes.

 1. BE CONSTRUCTIVE, SPECIFIC AND CLEAR

 While criticism can be destructive, constructive criticism can be a relationship-building and enhancing.
-For example, if your partner spend less time with you and you would you like spend more quality time with your partner, you better say it.
+For example, if your partner spends less time with you and you would you like to spend more quality time with your partner, you better say it.
 If you would like your partner to be more expressive, you better tell him that.
 The key point is to be able to express your need constructively, respectfully and gently.
 It is important to be specific and clear about the desired behavior that you would like to see rather than attacking the character of the person or assuming the intention of your partner.

 1. ANALYZE YOUR COMMUNICATION

-Communication is the basis for healthy relationship, and inability to communicate in constructive ways creates the majority of the problems in a relationship.
+Communication is the basis for a healthy relationship, and the inability to communicate in constructive ways creates the majority of the problems in a relationship.
 Communication means that you are able to express and share things about your thoughts, feelings and needs.
 It also means that you carefully listen to your partner and understand them.
 By learning to communicate your positions clearly, respectfully and assertively, you can turn problems, conflict and challenges into constructive discussion that provides the spring board to improve your relationship.
 Communication is a habit that requires constant practice and conscious effort.
 A therapist can guide you toward healthy ways of communication that alleviates misunderstandings and brings harmony.

 1. UNDERSTAND YOUR PARTNER AND BE EMPATHETIC

 Be supportive and offer reassurance and encouragement to your partner.
 Try to understand their resistance and even more importantly be empathetic and non-judgmental.
 Knowing why they are or are not willing to change will help you understand what motivates them.
 Deeply understand and accept their concerns and encourage them to do their best.
-If you are not clear about your partner position, ask constructive questions.
+If you are not clear about your partner’s position, ask constructive questions.
 Questions will help clarify things and uncover reasons beneath causes and situations.

 1. BE YOUR BEST SELF